jthmiller/gen711-811-example/lab-Apr14th.md

 ## Lab

+2 items to do before you leave and enjoy the weather:
+1. Add your lab notes to your github account to be graded
+2. Contribute once to your lab group repo.

+## But first:
 1. Review rubric
 2. Review github interface
     - Log into your github account, and make a repo named 'lab-notes'